gShrike/progress-visualization/README.md

 ## V2

-- App pulls drill submissions from API rather than local file
+- App loads drill submissions from API rather than local file
 - Start and end date are now accurate from API
-- Line size incremented
+- Line size increased
-- Line can be toggled by clicking on legend
+- Line can be toggled by clicking on the legend
-- Date picker added to predict student progress
+- Date picker added to adjust student progress
+- Extension tab removed

 ![demo](./static/demo.png)